tribixbite/awesome/README.md

 *   [LolipopJ/telly-bot](https://github.com/LolipopJ/telly-bot) - A Telegram bot based on Bun.
 *   [bot-base/telegram-bot-template](https://github.com/bot-base/telegram-bot-template) - Telegram bot template based on grammY
 *   [mtcute/mtcute](https://github.com/mtcute/mtcute) - modern typescript library for mtproto. supports browsers, node/bun, deno and more!
 *   [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat) - 🤯 Lobe Chat - an open-source, modern-design AI chat framework.
-Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Azure /  DeepSeek), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modals (Vision/TTS/Plugins/Artifacts).
+Supports Multi AI Providers( OpenAI / Claude 3 / Gemini / Ollama / Qwen /  DeepSeek), Knowledge Base (file upload / knowledge management / RAG ), Multi-Modals (Vision/TTS/Plugins/Artifacts).
 One-click FREE deployment of your private ChatGPT/ Claude application.
 *   [bogeychan/elysia-oauth2](https://github.com/bogeychan/elysia-oauth2) - A plugin for Elysia.js for server-side OAuth 2.0 Authorization Code Flow
 *   [workos/authkit](https://github.com/workos/authkit) - The world's best login box powered by WorkOS and Radix.
 *   [toohard2explain/tlds.world](https://github.com/toohard2explain/tlds.world) - tlds.world was made for the junge of providers that are giving people the opportunity to register domains, but how do you know what is the best price?
 Now you do!
 Simply get on tlds.world and search for you name or domain, the prices and availabilties will be shown as fast as we can collect the newest information for you and your wallet.